-For students normally domiciled in the rest of the UK (England, Wales and N. Ireland) and with a term time address in Scotland studying this course full time, the following fees apply:
+For students normally domiciled in the rest of the UK (England, Wales and N. Ireland, including Channel Islands and the Isle of Man) and with a term-time address in Scotland, studying full time, the following fees apply:

-**4th year free only for students studying full-time who have paid for the previous 3 years at the University of the Highlands and Islands.
+4th year free only for students studying full-time, on continuous study, who have paid for the previous three years at the University of the Highlands and Islands.

-Part-time (per 20 credit module) - £1,500 (2017-18 and 2018-19).
+Part-time (per 20 credit module) - £1,500.

 Fees are payable in advance each academic year unless otherwise agreed.

-There are a number of funding options available to UK and EU students to help you pay for your studies and your cost of living whilst studying.
+There are a number of funding options available to UK and EU students to help you pay for your studies and your cost of living while studying.

 For students who do not normally reside in the UK or European Union and with a term-time address in Scotland, the following fees apply:

-|Full-time per year (120 credit modules) per year||£11,550||£12,200|
+|Full-time per year (120 credit modules) per year||£13,200||£13,620|

-|Part-time (structured) (3 x 20 credit modules) per year||£6,600||£6,100|
+|Part-time (structured) (3 x 20 credit modules) per year||£6,600||£6,810|

-|Part-time (unstructured per module) (per 20 credit module)**||£1,925||£2,270|
+|Part-time (unstructured per module) (per 20 credit module)||£2,200||£2,270|

 Further information on international course fees.

-A no fee increase guarantee is available for self-funding full-time and structured part-time RUK and International undergraduate students for continuous and contiguous study for the same award, up to the permitted standard time limit for the relevant award.
+A no fee increase guarantee is available for self-funding full-time and structured part-time rest of the UK, EU and international undergraduate students for continuous study for the same award, up to the permitted standard time limit for the relevant award.

 You can use the above QR code to connect directly to the course details.

-I was top of the class with the highest grade point average and was also presented with both the UHI Student Research of the Year and the Aircraft Engineering Best Operational Research Project awards.
+I was top of the class, with the highest grade point average, and was also presented with both the UHI Student Research of the Year, and the Aircraft Engineering Best Operational Research Project awards.
 In May 2016, I was offered the Carnegie Trust Postgraduate Scholarship and I'm now undertaking my MSc in Air Transport Operations and Management while working at Glasgow Airport as a flight dispatcher and gate coordinator.
-I am an ambassador for women in aviation and STEM and have given numerous careers events presentations and talks promoting aviation, further education, and women in engineering.
+I am an ambassador for women in aviation and STEM, and have given numerous careers' events presentations and talks, promoting aviation, further education, and women in engineering.

 Rebekah Watson, graduated with a first class honours in Aircraft Engineering from Perth College UHI.
 She is now studying on the university's MSc in Air Transport Operations and Management.

-We are delighted that you are thinking about studying at the University of the Highlands and Islands (UHI).
-UHI operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
+We are delighted that you are thinking about studying at the University of the Highlands and Islands.
+We operate a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of gender, age, disability, ethnicity and socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.